Verifying Device Drivers with Pancake: Language and Compiler

 \subsection{Verification Approaches}

-Our aim is high-assurance machine code implementing device drivers.
-The verified compiler (\autoref{s:verified-compiler}) guarantees that our source code (written in \name) compiles to machine code that implements the source's behaviour.
-This is half of the story: we must also be sure that the \name{} code we have compiled implements the device driver correctly (incorrect source $+$ verified compiler $=$ incorrect machine code).
+For the purpose of using \name to produce high-assurance device drivers, the verified compiler (\autoref{s:verified-compiler}) is only half of the story: we must also be sure that the \name code implements the device driver correctly (incorrect source $+$ verified compiler $=$ incorrect machine code).

-The gold-standard (but expensive!) way to verify source code is to use interactive theorem-proving~(ITP), as done by (for example) the seL4~\citep{Klein_AEMSKH_14} and CertiKOS~\citep{Gu_SCWKSC_16} kernels, and the CompCert~\citep{Leroy_09}, and CakeML~\citep{Kumar_MNO_14} (and thus \name) compilers.
-As \name{} is an imperative language, it would be natural to use an ITP-based implementation of Hoare logic as the foundation for the necessary proofs.
-We describe preliminary and future work on ITP-based approaches to source verification in \autoref{s:itp-for-pancake} below.
+The gold-standard (but potentially expensive) way to verify source code is to use interactive theorem-proving~(ITP), as done by (for example) the seL4~\citep{Klein_AEMSKH_14} and CertiKOS~\citep{Gu_SCWKSC_16} kernels, and the CompCert~\citep{Leroy_09}, and CakeML~\citep{Kumar_MNO_14} (and thus \name) compilers.
+As \name{} is an imperative language, it would be natural to use an ITP-based implementation of Hoare logic.
+We describe preliminary and future work on ITP-based approaches to source verification in \autoref{s:itp-for-pancake}.

-However, as described in \autoref{s:frontend}, our approach here is to use automated deductive verification, rather than an ITP, for productivity reasons.
-Using Viper~\citep{Muller_SS_16} (and its realisation of Hoare logic) increases the size of the trusted computing base (see \autoref{s:validity} below), but can be expected to be less expensive in terms of developer time and expertise.
-The example of our case study bears this out.
+For productivity, given the commodity nature of devices, we use automated deductive verification, rather than an ITP.
+Using Viper~\citep{Muller_SS_16} (and its realisation of Hoare logic) increases the size of the trusted computing base (see \autoref{s:validity}), but can be expected to be less expensive in terms of developer time and expertise.
+Our case study bears this out.

-Supporting this, \name{} syntax includes Viper annotations (visible in~\autoref{l:example}).
-These annotations resemble comments in the source code, and can appear at the top level and within function bodies.
-Top-level annotations are used, for instance, to specify function contracts, while in-function annotations can be used to specify loop invariants.
-The \name compiler treats annotations as null statements, and they disappear in the first phase of compilation.
-However, the Viper transpiler (see below) preserves the annotations so that verification can be carried out.
+To support this, \name{} syntax includes Viper annotations (visible in~\autoref{l:example}).
+They resemble comments in the source code, and can appear at the top level and within function bodies.
+Top-level annotations are used, for instance, to specify function contracts, while in-function annotations can be used for loop invariants.
+The \name compiler ignores annotations, but the Viper transpiler (\autoref{s:frontend}) preserves the annotations so that verification can be carried out.